MOHLTC/LHIN Joint Review Framework for

 The framework was developed by the MOHLTC/LHIN Capital Working Group in consultation with stakeholders.
 The Capital Working Group will continue to work with and support stakeholders as they implement and apply the new Framework.

 Health Service Providers eligible under the Ministry of Health & Long-Term Care’s health capital program include:

 - Public hospitals (including own funds projects as per legislation)

 - Long-Term Care Supportive Housing Providers (typically supporting programs for the frail elderly, acquired brain injury, physically disabled and HIV/AIDS)

 For additional information about the framework, click on the links below.

-For more information about the Capital Planning Process in the Central West LHIN, please contact Kim Delahunt, Senior Director, Health System Integration at firstname.lastname@example.org.
+For more information about the Capital Planning Process in the Central West LHIN, please contact Kim Delahunt, Vice President Health System Strategy, Integration and Planning at firstname.lastname@example.org.